 It’s Our Responsibility To Ship Working Software

 Our competitive world leaves little room for excellence — currently.
-The accidents caused by broken software have not yet been disastrous enough to justice a strong rule set being enforced.
+The accidents caused by broken software have not yet been disastrous enough to justify a strong rule set being enforced.
 Not like Zeppelin and airplane crashes, or collapsing bridges.
 Events like those will eventually happen though, unless we anticipate them.

 “We can’t write tests, because our customer won’t pay the effort!”